zfrakes/Day-Planner/README.md

 ## Launch
 Day Planner [live demo link](https://zfrakes.github.io/Day-Planner/)

 ## Author
 This application was created by Zoey Frakes.
-To contact please email at zfrakes811@gmail.com

 ## License
-Planner is free software; you can redistribute it and/or modify it.Planner is distributed in the hope that it will be useful.
+The Day Planner is free software; you can redistribute it and/or modify.Planner is distributed in the hope that it will be useful device.

-Copyright © 2019 Zoey Frakes.
+Copyright © 2019-2020 Zoey Frakes.
 All Rights Reserved.